IBMStreams/streamsx.hdfs/samples/HdfsKerberos/README.md

          vi /etc/hosts
          xxx.xxx.xxx.xxx <your-hdp-server>

+     Save the file and check it with ping

+          ping <your-hdp-server>

    - 2- login as streams user and add the following lines at the end of your .bashrc file.

          vi ~/.bashrc
          export JAVA_HOME=$STREAMS_INSTALL/java
          export PATH=$JAVA_HOME/bin:$PATH